 Other Stuff - Other not-to-be-missed special exhibits include: Mater’s Parts, Plants, and Play Garden, which will feature topiaries from Cars and a small play area; The Festival Center (in the former Wonders of Life pavilion), featuring merchandise and presentations by Disney horticulture experts from Disney’s Animal Kingdom and other parks and HGTV Design experts; and, illuminated gardens and topiaries that will twinkle and glow each night.

 Overall, there’s a decent amount to do at the Flower & Garden Festival, and something that will appeal to everyone.
 We recommend visiting during the Epcot International Flower & Garden Festival, but it’s not something around which you should plan a trip.
 It’s our second favorite time to visit Epcot, after the International Food & Wine Festival.

 One of the cooler aspects of the Flower & Garden Festival, in my opinion, is that you can visit multiple times and have a totally different experience each time.
 This is not only because the presenters and bands change, but because halfway through the festival, Disney gardeners remove the blossoms that thrive in early-spring to plant a new crop of flowers that flourish in late-spring’s warmer temperatures.
 This is great for those guests visiting during the concluding weeks of the Festival, as they don’t have to worry about seeing a bunch of wilted flowers.
 It’s beautiful during the Festival’s entire run!

-For more details on Flower & Garden Festival, including kiosk menus, check out this newly released 2013 Epcot Flower & Garden Festival Map.
+For more details on Flower & Garden Festival, including kiosk menus, check back once this year’s map becomes available!

 Have you ever been to Epcot International Flower & Garden Festival?
 Considering attending?
 Let us know your thoughts in the comments!